QSMxT/QSMxT/docs/pages/4_using-qsmxt/2_qsmxt.md

 ## Step 1: Select desired outputs

-This page asks you to select which outputs you would like QSMxT to generate (space-separated).
+The first page will prompt you to select which outputs to generate (space-separated).

 ```
 === Desired outputs ===